Pave your own road: 8 tips for women in construction

 1. Develop confidence

-The most important advice I would give myself early in my career is that confidence matters.
+The most important advice we would give to a woman early in her career is that confidence matters.

-It took me about two years of working in construction to gain full confidence in my own voice.
-Before, there were times when my team would discuss a problem or exchange ideas, and I had a solution pop into my head but kept it to myself believing it wasn’t quite right.
+It took one of our young professionals about two years of working in construction to gain full confidence in her own voice.
+Before, there were times when her team would discuss a problem or exchange ideas, and she had a solution pop into her head but kept it to herself believing it wasn’t quite right.
 Then, 30 minutes later, the team would reach the same conclusion.

 Women often believe their ideas are not worthy if they are not perfect, thought out and fully planned.
 Thanks to socialization, there is a significant confidence gap between women and men.
 Women are more likely to underestimate their abilities despite all evidence that they are overqualified and overprepared.